apache/couchdb-documentation/src/api/database/common.rst

     :>json string db_name: The name of the database.
     :>json number disk_format_version: The version of the physical format used for the data when it is stored on disk.
-    :>json number data_size: Actual data size in bytes of the database data.
+    :>json number data_size: The number of bytes of live data inside the database file.
-    :>json number disk_size: Size in bytes of the data as stored on the disk.
+    :>json number disk_size: The length of the database file on disk.
       Views indexes are not included in the calculation.
     :>json number doc_count: A count of the documents in the specified database.